mgoldey/q-e/README.md

 * epcdft_width - radius of potential well in bohr (for only one atom)
 * epcdft_amp - strength of potential in Ry a.u.
 * epcdft_electrons - number of electrons needed in well
-* examples in espresso-5.1.1/test - run all using make
+* examples in test - run all using make

 ### Contribution guidelines ###